Price: £14.99 per pair

 Colour: White Screen

 Lens Type: Quarterly

 Bought From: Lentiamo

 Making your eyes totally white can really give you that extra creepy scare factor.
 I picked up a pair of Colourvue White Screen contact lenses to test them out to see whether or not they were all they’re cracked up to be.

-I checked the Colourvue official website to see if I could figure out why they were so much more uncomfortable that other lenses and it turns out most of the lenses are 14mm and these are 17mm so I’m assuming it’s down to that.
+I checked the Colourvue official website to see if I could figure out why they were so much more uncomfortable than other lenses and it turns out most of the lenses are 14mm and these ones 17mm so I’m assuming it’s down to that.